Analog Physical-Layer Relay Attacks with Application to Bluetooth and Phase-Based Ranging: Relay Implementation

 \subsection{Previous Attack Strategies}

-While relay attacks are well known, practical attack strategies for range extension of automotive PKE have only been reported for earlier generation systems~\cite{Francillon.2010}.
-This attack is, however, not directly applicable to BLE as we will explain next.

-Previous automotive PKE systems use a dedicated wireless protocol between the car and the key fob.
+Previous strategies for practical attacks were based on unidirectional relaying.
+While this is sufficient for inherently unidirectional systems, \eg, advertisement-based contact tracing~\cite{baumgartner_mindthegap_2020}, system designers can enforce bidirectional communication using challenge-response authentication.
+However, even then, unidirectional attacks can be sufficient, as is the case for earlier generation automotive PKE~\cite{Francillon.2010}: Here, a dedicated wireless protocol is used between a car and a key fob.
 The car transmits Low Frequency~(LF) signals at around \SI{100}{\kHz} to the key fob which responds on an Ultra-High Frequency~(UHF) channel at \SI{315} or \SI{433}{\MHz}.
 The LF signals only have short range and therefore \textit{immobilize} the system.
 In contrast, the UHF signals from the key have a wide range.
 The attack outlined by Francillon~\etal~\cite{Francillon.2010} exploits this observation, extending the LF signal range to reach the distant key.
-Importantly, this simplifies the attack to a unidirectional amplification of the LF signals while the response from the key fob reaches the car directly.
-This is possible as each communication direction allocates a distinct frequency resource.
-Thus, an attacker can separately manipulate each direction.
+This simplifies the attack to a unidirectional amplification of the LF signals while the response from the key fob reaches the car directly.
+Importantly, the distinct signal frequencies allow attackers to separately manipulate each communication direction.

 However, the situation is different with BLE-based communication.
 Here, the legitimate parties share the same frequency resource over time using TDD to establish bidirectional communication, having the same range in both directions.
 Thus, in order to extend the victim's effective communication range, a relay attacker faces the challenge of extending \textit{both} directions.
 Now, one may suggest to use a pair of BLE receivers and transmitters at both ends to accomplish this task by forwarding only the application payload data, \ie, decode-and-forward relaying.
 Unfortunately, this cannot be done since resource allocation of the legitimate parties, \eg, the transmit-receive timing and frequency hopping sequence\footnote{The BLE frequency hopping is randomized and synchronization is cumbersome due to the prediction of PRNG values~\cite{Cauquil.2019}.}, is unknown to the attacker who is completely external and cannot impersonate the legitimate parties.
 Further, decode-and-forward relaying neglects physical-layer information and is easily detected by, \eg, MCPR or channel reciprocity (see Section~\ref{sec:attack_evaluation}).